bridgethaney/E3_Visualization_Essay/README.md

 ### REFLECTION

-After analyzing the totality of the project in terms of its purpose, systematic architecture, and methods of visualization, it is now important to delve further into the grander context and socioeconomic implications of creating and using this kind of map.
-Some relevant key take form in finding the context of the data, realizing the
+After analyzing the totality of the project in terms of its purpose, systematic architecture, and methods of visualization, it is now important to delve establish the grander context and socioeconomic implications of creating and using this kind of map.
+Some relevant key ideas to explain the benefits take form through finding the context of the data, realizing the

 In not only treating